SuperUsersDK/SU0560/Workshop part 3 of 4.md

 >   **Workshop part 3 of 4**
 >   **Using Storage Migration Service on Server 2019**

->   In this Workshop, you will test functionality of Storage Migration Service.
+>   In this Workshop, you will test functionality of Storage Migration Service
->   Use SVR9 as your Orchestrator/Destination server.
->   Use SVR1 as your source server.
-Use Server Manager or Disk Management to take the offline disks online and create one or more volumes     on these.
->   Use FSUTIL on SVR1 to create files for testing, using the command: fsutil file createnew test1.txt 1000000.
->   Change the values for filename and size to your own values
+>   from a Server 2008R2 to Server 2019.

 Storage Migration Service
 -------------------------

 >   You are to make sure that one virtual member server is running as a file
 >   server with shares, permissions and files.
 Configure another member server
->   as both destination and orchestrator server.
-Run everything through Windows
+>   (SVR1 or SVR2) as both destination and orchestrator server.
+>   SVR7 is a prepared Server 2008R2 with Domain membership and the File Server
+>   Role and some Fileshares and files.

+>   Run everything through Windows Admin Center.

->   Admin Center.
-Test after migration that permissions on shares and file
+>   Test after migration that permissions on shares and file system is correct
->   system is correct on destination server.
+>   on destination server.

 >   When done – do **not** revert virtual machines to Checkpoint.

 >   Inspiration on how to accomplish this can be found on:

 >   <https://docs.microsoft.com/en-us/windows-server/storage/storage-migration-service/overview>

 >   <https://www.vembu.com/blog/storage-migration-service-windows-server-2019/>